 Story 2:

 Peter Biello: Funeral services are being held this weekend for a student and a teacher killed in the shooting.
-Family and friends will gather for a memorial service for 14 year old Mason Schermerhorn tomorrow in Jefferson and for a funeral service for Cristina Irimie Tomorrow in Buford, a celebration of life for Richard Aspinwall was held last Sunday in a funeral service for 14 year old Christian Angulo is next Friday.
+Family and friends will gather for a memorial service for 14-year-old Mason Schermerhorn tomorrow in Jefferson and for a funeral service for Cristina Irimie tomorrow in Buford.
+A celebration of life for Richard Aspinwall was held last Sunday, and a funeral service for 14-year-old Christian Angulo is next Friday.
 For all of the latest updates on the Apalachee High School shooting, visit GPB.org/news.

 Georgia Lt.
 Gov. candidate Burt Jones participates in a Republican primary debate, May 3, 2022, in Atlanta.
 A Georgia state agency said Tuesday, Aug.
 15, 2023, that it will name a special prosecutor to consider whether Jones, the state's Republican lieutenant governor, should face criminal charges after former president Donald Trump and 18 of his allies were indicted Monday, Aug.
 14, for working to overturn the state’s 2020 election results.